 Direct Loan Program

-This is the largest federal loan program, and it comes in 4 different ways:
+This is the most extensive federal loan program, and it comes in 4 different ways:

-• 1.
-Subsidized: These loans are available to undergraduates who are eligible and have proven their need for the loan.
-The government covers the interest while the student is still in school and 6 months after graduation.
+- 1. Subsidized: These loans are available to eligible undergraduates who have proven their need for them.
+The government covers the interest while the student is still in school and six months after graduation.

-• 2.
-Unsubsidized: These loans are available to professional students, graduates, and undergraduates, no matter what their financial needs are.
-However, the student has to pay all the interest, even the one that accumulated while in college.
+- 2. Unsubsidized: These loans are available to professional students, graduates, and undergraduates, regardless of their financial needs.
+However, the student must pay all the interest, even the one accumulated in college.

-• 3.
-Plus loan: Plus loans are available to students, eligible graduates, and dependent undergraduate’s parents.
+- 3. Plus loan: Plus loans are available to students, eligible graduates, and dependent undergraduate parents.
 The loan size depends on attendance costs and whether you have any other financial aid.

-• 4.
-Consolidation loan: Through this loan, you can put all of your federal loans in one joined loan.
+- 4. Consolidation loan: This loan allows you to combine all of your federal loans into one joint loan.

 Perkins Loan Program

 With these loan programs, the institution you attend is your lender, not the government.
 It’s important to understand that not all colleges offer these loans.
-So, before applying for one, this is something you need to check.
-The Perkins Loan comes with low interests and is available to students, graduates, and undergraduates.
+So, before applying for one, you need to check this.
+The Perkins Loan comes with low interest and is available to students, graduates, and undergraduates.
 To qualify for the loan, the school first assesses the student’s financial need and then checks whether they have enough aid available.

 How to Repay a Student Loan

-No matter what type of student loan you are getting, it’s important to borrow within your limits.
-Simply put, a lot of people over-borrow and spend money on things they don’t really need.
-Even though this might make your life comfortable for a certain period of time, it will be really difficult to repay the loan.
-It’s absolutely important to go through the terms and conditions of the loan you are getting in detail.
-Each loan is different, and you need to be aware of what awaits you.
+No matter what type of student loan you get, you must borrow within your limits.
+Simply put, many people over-borrow and spend money on things they don’t need.
+Even though this might make your life comfortable for a certain period, it won’t be easy to repay the loan.
+It’s important to go through the terms and conditions of the loan you are getting in detail.
+Each loan is different, and you need to know what awaits you.

 Repaying Private Student Loans

-Private student loans often allow you to start repaying while you are still a student.
-In case your loan allows this, when repaying it this early on, you will pay a lower monthly amount.
+Private student loans often allow you to start repaying while still a student.
+If your loan allows this, you will pay a lower monthly amount when repaying it this early on.
 If you want, you can also pay the full monthly amount.
-There is also an option to pay the interest alone so that you can have lower debt once you’ve graduated.
-Depending on the lender, you can get a grace period after graduating, if you don’t pay anything while in college.
-The repayment term also varies from one lender to another, but it’s usually around 25 years.
+There is also an option to pay the interest alone to have lower debt once you graduate.
+Depending on the lender, you can get a grace period after graduating if you don’t pay anything while in college.
+The repayment term also varies from one lender to another, usually around 25 years.

 Some lenders also allow borrowers to choose a repayment term, and they adjust the interest and monthly installments accordingly.
 In some cases, you can get deferments.
 In others, you won’t.
-Make sure to find a loan calculator to see how much you will actually be paying and whether the loan will be manageable.
+Find a loan calculator to see how much you will pay and whether the loan will be manageable.

 Repaying Federal Student Loans

-In most cases, federal student loans are more flexible with their repayment plans.
-With these loans, you can get fixed monthly payment repayment plans, graduated plans which have a lower monthly amount (but it gradually increases), and extended plans that can have fixed installments or graduated ones.
+In most cases, federal student loans are more flexible with repayment plans.
+With these loans, you can get fixed monthly payment repayment plans, graduated plans that have a lower monthly amount (but it gradually increases), and extended plans that can have fixed installments or graduated ones.
 For standard and graduated plans, the repayment terms are a maximum of 10 years for each loan individually.
 If you consolidate the loans, the term can go up to 30 years.
 Extended repayment plans go up to 25 years.
-Federal student loans also come with pay-as-you-earn plans, including the Repaye plan and the Paye plan.
+Federal student loans also come with pay-as-you-earn plans, including the Repaye and Paye plans.

 Bottom Line

 Student loans are loans, just like any other.
 You need to be responsible and pay them back regularly.
 Organize yourself properly and establish a budget that works for you.
 Getting a student loan is not the end of the world.
-Try to find a job as soon as you graduate to speed up the repayment process.
+Find a job as soon as you graduate to speed up repayment.